ldi-github/shirates-core/doc/markdown/in_action/log_and_screenshot/configuring_screenshot.md

 ```

 <br>
-If you don't want screenshots on scrolling, you can suppress.
+If you don't want screenshots on scrolling, you can suppress taking screenshots.

 ```
 onScrolling=false